How to do a Patent Search Yourself? – A Patent Search Tutorial

 - Date or the combination of any of the above

 There are fair chances of some patent documents not using keywords like ‘smartphone’ anywhere.
 It could be a case that the terms came into existence after a relevant patent application was filed.
-In many inventions, an inventor doesn’t know what he is actually inventing or better to say he doesn’t know what his invention could be used for in the future.
+In many inventions, an inventor doesn’t know what he is actually inventing, or better to say he doesn’t know what his invention could be used for in the future.

 Thus, to make sure your keyword string captures relevant documents, you have to think out loud.
-Let me help you here, whenever you are searching for prior art for an invention, break down it into different parts on the basis of:
+Let me help you here – Whenever you are searching for prior art for an invention, break it down into different parts on the basis of:

 After you have a keyword repository, the next step involves using Boolean operators and then finally going ahead with creating a search string.
 Boolean operators play a vital role in a patent search.
-The way you use them dictates the direction of your patent search hence having an understanding of them is important.
+The way you use them dictates the direction of your patent search, hence having an understanding of them is important.

 ‘OR’ – The OR operator is used to search a set of words from which at least one of the words of the query is present in the searched results.